 Also known as Saga Shakado, Seiryoji Temple was constructed in 895 as a replica of Wutai Shan or Qingliang Shan of China.
-The temple has as its principal image a wooden standing statute of Shaka (National Treasure.
-162 cm high), one of the three most famous Nyorai (Buddha or tathagata) of Japan.
+The temple has as its principal image a wooden standing statue of Shaka, one of the three most famous Buddhas of Japan.

-Seiryo-ji was originally the villa of Toru of Minamoto, inspiration for Genji, of The Tale of Genji
+Seiryoji was originally the villa of Minamoto no Toru, the inspiration for Genji in The Tale of Genji

 The main hall was reconstructed to honor the mother of the fifth Tokugawa shogun

-The temple is a fifteen minute walk from Arashiyama Station on the Keifuku line.
+The temple is a 15-minute walk from Arashiyama Station on the Keifuku Line.

-The temple's principal image has an unusual background but is now considered historically invaluable.
+The temple's principal image has an unusual background and is considered historically invaluable.
 A Shaka statue commissioned by the ancient Indian king Udayana was brought to China.
-In 985, a Japanese monk named Chonen had an accurate replica of the statue made in Sung dynasty China which he brought to Japan.
-With morions in its eyes, crystaline ears and ropy hair, the image is quite different than other Buddhist images common in Japan.
-Later, a number of Buddhist images were made as “Seiryoji-style” images, in imitation of the statue.
+In 985, a Japanese monk named Chonen had an accurate replica of the statue made in Sung Dynasty China, which he brought to Japan.